Mark 4

 [20] And these are those sown upon the good ground; such as hear the word, and receive it, and bear fruit, one thirtyfold, and one sixtyfold, and one hundredfold.

-For verses 13 to 20 see also Comments Matthew 13:18-23 and Comments Luke 8:11-15).
+Comments Mark 4:13-20 For verses 13 to 20 see also Comments Matthew 13:18-23 and Comments Luke 8:11-15).

-Part 1: (Mark 4:13-14, Matthew 13:18, and Luke 8:11).
+Comparison Analysis Mark 4:13-20 Part 1: (Mark 4:13-14, Matthew 13:18, and Luke 8:11).
 The important understanding in this part is that the “seed” is the Word of God.
-The “sower” is not specific who it is.
-The sower refers to people all over the world who are willing to tell the Word to whosoever they meet.
-They have the Word in their mouth all the time to tell it out to whosoever they meet; not missionaries, not pastors, all the believers who believe in the Word should tell, because everybody has a mouth to talk; this is what the mouth should speak: the Word of God.
+The “sower” does not refer to certain people; the “sower” refers to people all over the world who are willing to tell the Word of God to whosoever they meet.
+They have the Word of God in their mouth all the time to tell it out to whosoever they meet.
+All the believers, not only missionaries or pastors, who believe in the Word of God should tell the Word, because everybody has a mouth to talk; this is what the mouth should speak: the Word of God.

 [21] And He said to them, Is the lamp brought so that it might be put under the bushel, or under the bed, and not that it might be put on the lampstand?